sgenoud/replicad/packages/replicad-docs/docs/tutorial-overview/drawing.md

 - We start drawing (at the origin, for instance `draw([10, 10])` would start at another point.
-- We then draw an horizontal line of 25 milimeters of length.
+- We then draw an horizontal line of 25 millimeters of length.
 - Then, we then draw an half ellipse, from the last point of the line, moving, by `0` horizontally and by `40` vertically - but drawing an arc of ellipse of `5` of axis length.
-- We go back of 25 horizonally
+- We go back of 25 horizontally
 - We finally close the drawing, going from the current last point to the first point with a straight line.